saptarshibasu/kafka-study/README.md

     * File handle to the offset index of the segment file
     * File handle to the time index of the segment file (introduced in release 0.10.1.0)
   * Offset index contains a mapping between a relative message offset (within the segment) and the corresponding physical location in the segment file.
 This      allows Kafka to quickly lookup a given offset in a segment file
-  * Time index contains a mapping between a relative message offset (within the segment) and the corresponding message time (LogAppendTime or CreateTime          depending on `log.message.timestamp.type`).
+  * Time index contains a mapping between a relative message offset (within the segment) and the corresponding message time (LogAppendTime or CreateTime          depending on `log.message.timestamp.type` - broker/topic configuration).
 The following functionalities will refer to the time index
     * Search based on timestamp
     * Time based retention
     * Time based rotation
+  * Note that the indexes do not contain all offsets.
+Each entry represents a range of offsets
   * The segment being currently written to for a given partition is called active segment
   * Active segments are never deleted even if the retention criteria is met
   * If the retention policy is set as "delete", the old segments are deleted depending on retention criteria